ppy/osu-wiki/news/2021/2021-02-03-new-featured-artist-masahiro-godspeed-aoki.md

 Being a guitarist at heart, we've snagged **9** guitar-heavy masterpieces from the deity himself!

 You'd be doing yourself a disservice by not listening to a few of these blood-pumping tracks.
-If video's more your style though, we asked [Vinno](https://osu.ppy.sh/users/10717635) to show us his tablet tapping prowess to the tune of Masahiro's [Blaze](https://osu.ppy.sh/beatmapsets/1323877) mapped by [Niva](https://osu.ppy.sh/users/197805).
+If video's more your style though, we asked ::Vinno::{ user-id=10717635 } to show us his tablet tapping prowess to the tune of Masahiro's [Blaze](https://osu.ppy.sh/beatmapsets/1323877) mapped by ::Niva::{ user-id=197805 }.
 Check it all out:

 <div align="center">
     <video width="95%" controls>